dashpay/platform/packages/dashmate/README.md

 ```

 #### Manual reset
-Manual reset is used when local setup corrupts and hard reset does not fix it.
-This could happen, when dashmate configuration becomes incompatible after a major upgrade, making you unable to execute any commands.
+Manual reset can be used if the local setup is corrupted and a hard reset does not fix it.
+This could happen due to dashmate configuration incompatibilities after a major upgrade, leaving you unable to execute any commands.
 ```bash
 docker stop $(docker ps -q)
 docker system prune